 Meals on Wheels: This program is designed more for people who are disabled, homebound, or elderly.
 Volunteers deliver ready-to-eat meals to your home.
 Costs or fees vary depending on your age and where you live.
 You can contact them at 888-998-6325 or visit their website at www.mowaa.org.

 You may also get general help from special funds in your medical center or community.
 Or maybe you can get help through fundraising done for you or your family.
 Your cancer team social worker can give you more information about resources that might help.
 There are organizations and written materials that can give you ideas on ways to raise money, too.
 (See “To learn more.”)

 You may notice that many groups and organizations now have a lot of information on the Internet and it may be harder to call or reach a real person to ask questions.
 When you do call, you might find that their answering messages encourage you to find the information you need on their website.
 For many groups, this is a way to save money and focus more funds on services for those in need.
 But this doesn’t work for everyone who needs help.

 Many people, especially families who are having financial troubles, don’t have Internet access at home.
 This can make it harder for them to find what they need.
 You may want to see if your local public library offers free use of their computers and Internet access.
-An added benefit is that librarians may be able to help if you’re having trouble finding things.
+An added benefit is that volunteers or staff there may be able to help if you’re having trouble finding things.

 Still, you don’t always need Internet access to find help.
 Many organizations also provide toll-free phone numbers so that people without Internet access can learn about and ask for services.
 Don’t be embarrassed to tell people that you don’t have Internet access and you can’t check their website.